-Guppies are omnivore.
+Guppies are omnivores.
 They will accept almost anything you offer them.
 When it comes to commercial food, the selection is endless.
-There are hundreds of companies who produce fish food for both adults and fry.
+There are hundreds of companies that produce fish food for both adults and fry.

 You can also prepare your guppy food at home.
-This process is time consuming, but might worth trying it out, if you want to raise beautiful fish.
+This process is time-consuming, but might be worth trying it out, if you want to raise beautiful fish.

 Best Commercial Guppy Food